WHAT WE DO AND WHY WE DO IT

 INSPIRE THE FUTURE WITH US

-Through our partnership with SASTEMIC, when SAMSAT reopens we will grow in hosting STEM events, camps and Maker events.
+Through our partnership with SASTEMIC and other nonprofit and educational institutions, we will begin hosting STEM events, camps, and Maker events.
 We intend to expand our role in an evolving ecosystem of P-12 education.
 These include:

 Our STEM camps combine our high quality educational Geekbus programs, and extend our basic exploratory Maker activities, to provide students continual learning during spring and summer breaks.